Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

   }
 }
 ```
-As you can see, this class creates an instance of a `RemoteNode`, that represents a @Type
+As you can see, this class creates an instance of a `RemoteNode`, that represents a Hotmoka
 node installed in a remote host.
 By specifying the URI of the host, the `RemoteNode` object
-exposes all methods of a @Type node.
+exposes all methods of a Hotmoka node.
 It is an `AutoCloseable` object, hence it is placed inside
 a try-with-resource statement that guarantees its release at the end of the `try` block.
 By using that remote node, our code collects
 some information about the node: the reference to the `io-takamaka-code` jar already